Persona2Web: Benchmarking Personalized Web Agents for Contextual Reasoning with User History: Experiments

 \subsection{Meta Evaluation}

-To validate our evaluation framework, we conduct a meta-evaluation on 50 newly generated queries by comparing its correlation with human judgments.

-\paragraph{Baselines and settings.} Using GPT-4.1 as the backbone model, we instruct the agent to perform tasks under both pre-execution and on-demand schemes.
+To validate our evaluation framework, we conduct a meta-evaluation on 50 newly generated queries by comparing its correlation with human judgments. \paragraph{Baselines and settings.} Using GPT-4.1 as the backbone model, we instruct the agent to perform tasks under both pre-execution and on-demand schemes.
 GPT-5-mini serves as the meta evaluator, consistent with our main experiment.
 We compare our method against two other commonly adopted methods: \textit{action-wise}, which evaluates the action sequence across all steps, and \textit{outcome-based}, which considers only the final action and its reasoning.
 Since these two methods lack access to intermediate history retrieval steps, they evaluate only whether the ground truth preferences are reflected in the agent's actions when measuring PS.
-This corresponds to the \textit{utilization accuracy} of our full rubric.

-\paragraph{Evaluation process.} Human annotators evaluate each pair of trajectory by determining which scheme performs better (pre-execution, on-demand, or tie) across preference, website, and intent, with ground truth values provided for reference.
+This corresponds to the \textit{utilization accuracy} of our full rubric. \paragraph{Evaluation process.} Human annotators evaluate each pair of trajectory by determining which scheme performs better (pre-execution, on-demand, or tie) across preference, website, and intent, with ground truth values provided for reference.
 To compare our evaluation framework against human judgment, we convert our scores into pairwise outcomes indicating which scheme received a higher score for each task.
 We then calculate Pearson and Spearman correlation coefficients, as well as accuracy, between each evaluation method and human annotations across all three metrics to quantify alignment with human judgment.
+For the reliability of the human-annotated reference, we additionally report inter-annotator agreement in Appendix~\ref{appendix:judge_validation}.

 \paragraph{Evaluation results.} In Table~\ref{tab:meta_eval}, our reasoning-aware method achieves the highest correlation with human judgments across all metrics.
 Notably, ours and the action-wise method both evaluate full trajectories, but ours incorporates reasoning traces.
 This difference yields a significant performance gap, confirming that reasoning is essential for accurately evaluating personalization.
+Beyond this alignment with human judgment, the LLM judge's internal consistency and agreement with alternative judges are further examined in Appendix~\ref{appendix:judge_validation}.